lboroWMEME-TeamProject/Motor-controller-development/README.md

 }
 ```

 3- Implementing the PID Controller[2].
 Find files: Motor Shield -> PID Speed Atomic -> "Control.hpp" + "Control.cpp".
 The tuned values for the PID are found in a .txt file "Ideal Tuning Values.txt" this is designed via George Ellis tuning method[3].
+An alternate Arduino sketch with a more optimized PID function can be fouund
+in Motor Shield -> PID with Encoder.

 ```cpp
 #include "Control.hpp"